 Knowing how to use filters effectively can save a lot of time for legitimate email.
-But when it comes to spam, filters don't work so well.
+But when it comes to spam, filters don't tend to work so well.
 There are a number of reasons, one of which is the amount of clicks needed to create a simple filter.
 Here's our breakdown of why this is the case when using labels, archiving, deleting, and the spam button.

 While labels were designed to help organize your inbox, they aren't the best option when it comes to managing spam.
-You're still receiving emails that could contain malicious content.
+You'd still be receiving emails that could contain malicious content.
 You're also collecting them in bucket loads, taking up your limited Gmail storage.

-Archiving emails is a quick and easy way to clean out your inbox.
-Using the archive functionality doesn't deal with the spam effectively.
+Archiving emails is a quick and easy way to clean out your inbox, but unfortunately using the archive functionality doesn't deal with the spam effectively.
 You'll still receive it along with malicious content it includes.